phamt78/c6502/README.md

 The nestest.nes rom from Kevin Horton is used to test this 6502 emulator.

-The log file nestest.log was used as reference to to validate the 6502 processor.
+The log file nestest.log was used as reference to to validate the 6502 emulator.

 See the nestest.txt document for more information.